-alamarBlue® has been successfully used with a wide range of cells including bacteria, yeast, fungi, protozoa and cultured mammalian cells.
+alamarBlue has been successfully used with a wide range of cells including cultured mammalian cells, bacteria, yeast, fungi, and protozoa.
 To date, it has been suitable for use with most cell types tested.
-Whole blood and leukocytes are not recommended as the results are difficult to read and leukocytes metabolize the alamarBlue®.
+Whole blood and leukocytes are not recommended as the results are difficult to read and leukocytes metabolize the alamarBlue.Back to FAQs list

 There is no interference from the presence of phenol red in the growth medium.
 The presence of phenol red merely shifts the values approximately 0.03 units higher (see Table 1).

 Table 1.
 Effect of phenol red on absorbance values at 570 nm.